GSA/https/pages/index.md

 ## Goal

 All publicly accessible Federal websites and <a class="footnote" name="footnote-source-1"></a>web services [[1]](#footnote-1) only provide service over a secure connection.
-The strongest privacy protection currently available for public web connections is Hypertext Transfer Protocol Secure (HTTPS).
-In addition, HTTPS ensures the integrity of the exchanges, making sure that pages and documents cannot be modified when they traverse the network.
+The strongest privacy and integrity protection currently available for public web connections is Hypertext Transfer Protocol Secure (HTTPS).

 ## Background